league-of-legends-devs/LoL-item-sets/README.md

 # LoL-item-sets

-Download and automatically install the lastest LoL item sets from the website 'www.lol-item-sets-generator.org'.
+Download and automatically install the lastest LoL item sets from the website : www.lol-item-sets-generator.org
-It will erase the previous item sets.
+(it will erase the previous item sets)

 Preview (showing version 0.1.0, it's the same as the actual one) :